 Children need to get vaccinated against COVID.

 TRUE.
-Currently, there is no vaccine against COVID-19 authorized for children 15 or younger.
-However, when a COVID vaccine is authorized for children, we will advocate that every eligible child be vaccinated against COVID.
+When a COVID vaccine is authorized for all children, we will advocate that every eligible child be vaccinated against COVID.
 While, compared to older adults, it is less likely that children infected with COVID will become very ill, it is not zero.
 As of Dec.
 31, 2020, over 2.2 million children in the United States have had a documented COVID-19 infection, over 9,000 have been hospitalized because of more severe COVID, and 179 children have died of the infection.
 The vaccine is important for the health and safety of children, but also to prevent them from spreading the disease to adults such as parents, grandparents and teachers.

 COVID vaccines could help reopen the U.S. economy.